TinyaPetrova/Sobremesa_Draft/README.md

 ## The service provides:

 - recipes using an open API (https://api-edamam-com.translate.goog/doc/open-api/recipe-search-v2.json?_x_tr_sl=auto&_x_tr_tl=ru&_x_tr_hl=ru);
-- games (a collection of links to choose from)
+- games (a collection of links to choose from);
-- weather widget
+- weather widget.

-It is possible to enter a login and password to access all functions of the site
+It is possible to enter a login and password to access all functions of the site.